fdemir/checkout-journey/README.md

 # Checkout Journey

-This project aims to simulate a checkout system for a shop.
+This project aims to simulate a checkout system.
 It uses event-driven architecture to simulate the checkout process.
 Event sourcing is used to store the state of the checkout system.

 It consist of these technologies: